CSJoyce/Swire-Project/README.md

 # Swire Coca-Cola Project

 ## Objective Summary
-  - HomeCredit Inc. aims to identify high-risk customers who are likely to default on their loans, as well as identify low-risk customers who have little to no line of credit.
-The objective of this project is to construct predictive models using historical data to distinguish customers based on their ability to repay their loan.
+  - Swire Coca-Cola faces an issue with identifying customers, brands, and clients in their book of business to offload to White Truck services within their Western USA market.
+Businesses currently on Red Truck services take up a lot of resources.
+Additionally, there is a need to segment and profile customers who purchase below 400 gallons per year to guide strategic outreach.
+Thus, we aim to identify who and who not to offload onto the White Truck services.
+  - The primary objective of this project is to build a predictive and descriptive modeling framework that:
+    - Identifies customer segments with consistently low ordering volumes.
+    - Predicts whether a customer is likely to purchase fewer than 400 gallons in Year 2.
+    - Explores operational and demographic characteristics (e.g., LMP status, CO2 status, delivery channels) to uncover behavioral patterns.
+    - Supports targeted engagement strategies by clustering customers based on ordering behavior and profile.
 ## Solution
   - Utilizing an XGBoost model, expanded HomeCredit's customer base to customers that were predicted to not default on loans, even with a sparse credit history.
 Additionally, used a random forest model to identify customers who were at high risk for defaulting to reduce business costs.
 ## Personal Contribution